-Selma Bueno is a Managing Director and the Head of Multicultural Client Strategy, where she oversees some of Morgan Stanley’s most impactful initiatives to create a more inclusive investment landscape for women and diverse founders.
-From the Multicultural Innovation Lab, an in-house accelerator for diverse-led startups, to the Next Level Fund, which invests in early-stage technology companies with multicultural and women founders, the programs Bueno and her team lead are at the forefront of our commitment to provide greater access to capital for entrepreneurs too often overlooked and undervalued by investors.
+Selma Bueno is a Managing Director and the Global Head of Morgan Stanley Inclusive Ventures Group, where she oversees some of Morgan Stanley’s most impactful initiatives to create a more inclusive investment landscape for underrepresented entrepreneurs.
+From the Inclusive Ventures Lab, an in-house accelerator for startups, to the Next Level Fund, which invests in early-stage technology companies with underrepresented founders, the programs Bueno and her team lead are at the forefront of our commitment to provide greater access to capital for entrepreneurs too often overlooked and undervalued by investors.

 Her path to recognition and success started long before she began working in the finance industry more than 20 years ago.
 “I’m very fortunate to have amazing parents who invested a lot in my education,” says Bueno.
 Born in Brazil, she earned an undergraduate degree in business from Fundação Getulio Vargas, a law degree from the University of São Paulo and an MBA from Columbia Business School.